 StarAudit has defined the following framework requirements for refresh certifications:

 - The refresh certification must have an extent (in man-days) of at least 1/3 of the extent of the original certification.
-See the requirements for audits on the website: staraudit.org/home/audit-framework
+The verified controls must be documented by the AAO.
+See the requirements for audits on the website: https://staraudit.org/home/audit-framework

 - As the StarAudit criteria are under constant improvement, new or changed controls may have been published between the original audit and the refresh.
 Any new or changed controls must therefore be processed anew.
 The threshold date is the date of submission of the Assessment Report by the AAO, i.e. the current StarAudit catalogue at the time of submission is applicable.